intoxstudio/content-aware-sidebars/readme.txt

 Yep.

 In the Sidebar Editor, you can select where, when and to whom your sidebar should be displayed.
-Create a sidebar for each page, a sidebar for posts in a category, or any sidebar you need.
+Create a sidebar for each page, a sidebar for posts in a category, or any sidebar you need, without confusing widget logic code.

 You can also select sidebars directly when you're editing a post or page.